primeroIMS/PrimeroMobile/RapidRegGuide.md

 ## Case List

 Select "Cases" on main menu, then the case list will be displayed (there won’t be any existing records if it’s a first-time login).

 ![](img/image13.png)

+You will notice that some cases have small, red bell icons next to them.
+These are cases with new notes from managers.
+We will learn more about these notes in the View Case section.

 ## Create Case